Aquifer Storage and Recovery

-Austin Water is working with stakeholders in Bastrop County to develop protections and benefits for the Bastrop County community through this project.
-We want to hear from Bastrop County residents to help us find the best solutions, together.
+Austin Water will work with stakeholders in Austin and Travis County to develop the best approach for this project.
+We want to hear from Austin and Travis County residents to help us make this project work, together.

 What's Next